salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

 # Surface Models

+To render a Surface, you first need to create a surface.

 A 3D Surface (or manifold or mesh) is a digital representation of a 3D object (like a sphere or prism).
 These digital surfaces are made up of Vertices and Faces (1).
 This differs from a digital volume which is essentially a [cuboid](https://en.wikipedia.org/wiki/Cuboid) made up of smaller cuboids (voxels).
 { .annotate }